Our mission is to inspire hope, confidence, and resilience in young women through equestrian training.

 Rachel tragically passed away in 2012.
 Shortly thereafter, in Rachel's honor, the Coveys founded Bridle Up Hope, a 501(c)(3) public charity with the mission to inspire hope, confidence, and resilience in young women through equestrian training.

-Bridle Up Hope was designed to provide a transformational experience for young women, at a time when life has never been harder on them.
+Bridle Up Hope was designed to provide a transformational experience for girls and women, at a time when life has never been harder on them.
 They face relentless pressure to live up to impossible expectations—to have the perfect body, be skinny, be pretty, be popular, get perfect grades, be athletic, and so forth—which often leads to low self-worth, anxiety, depression, and related challenges.

 Bridle Up Hope has served over 700 young women since 2013, with chapters in Utah, the Netherlands, and the Caribbean.
 Our long-term vision is to start 1,000 Bridle Up Hope chapters globally through partnering with existing equestrian facilities, ultimately bringing hope to thousands of young women around the world.